 Appellee Visko's Fish Fry, Inc. ("Visko's") entered the batter mix market in March 1980 with its "fish fry."
 Visko's product is packed in a cylindrical eighteen-ounce container with a resealable plastic lid.
 The words "Visko's FISH FRY" appear on the label along with a photograph of a platter of fried fish.
 Visko's coating mix contains corn flour and added

 Other food manufacturing concerns also market coating mixes.
-Boochelle's Spice Co. ("Boochelle's"), originally a defendant in this lawsuit, at one time manufactured a seasoned "FISH FRY" packaged in twelve-ounce vinyl plastic packets.
-Pursuant to a settlement be-
+Boochelle's Spice Co. ("Boochelle's"), originally a defendant in this

 Zatarain's Fish-Fri

 Zatarain's Chick-Fri

 Oak Grove's Fish Fry